pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 hosted by governments" [Symantec-Corp]_.
 This means that the website legitimatizes their business information.

-*Extended Validation Certificate*
+**Extended Validation Certificate**

-This type of certificate is the most trusted type of certificates.
-This gives users peace of mind that the domain is a secured website.
+This type of certificate is the most trusted.
+This gives users peace of mind because the domain is a secured website.
 In addition, it has more defined guidelines for companies to follow.
 Basically, it encrypts all data between the user and web server.
 [Symantec-Corp]_